OAuth App Ownership: How to Avoid Vendor Lock-In When Choosing a Unified API Provider

 Sample language to propose:

-"All access tokens, refresh tokens, and associated connection metadata generated using Customer's OAuth application credentials are and shall remain the property of Customer.
-Upon written request or termination, Vendor shall provide a complete, machine-readable export of all such data within [48/72] hours."
+"All access tokens, refresh tokens, and associated connection metadata generated using Customer's OAuth application credentials are and shall remain the sole property of Customer.
+Vendor obtains no ownership, license, or other proprietary right in such data beyond the limited license necessary to perform the services during the Term.
+Upon written request or termination, Vendor shall provide a complete, machine-readable export of all such data within [48/72] hours in a documented, non-proprietary format."

 Post-Termination Data Access